codsen/codsen/packages/is-html-tag-opening/README.md

 ## Idea

-Detect very quickly, is opening bracket (`<`) a tag opening?
+Detect, is an opening bracket (`<`) a tag opening?
 Alternative being, it might be un-encoded text.

 ## API